Widdershin/cycle-restart/README.md

  * Accessing time without using a time driver such as `cycle-animation-driver` or `cycle-time-driver`.
 Time is a side effect.
 (This includes `Rx.Observable.interval()` and `Rx.Observable.timestamp()`).
  * `Math.random()`.
 If you're using random numbers in your program, you should use a generator that produces deterministic numbers such as the mersenne twister from [random-js](https://github.com/ckknight/random-js).

+Contributing
+---

+Your contribution is extremely welcome.
+Please feel free to open issues, pull requests or help in any way you'd like.
+If you're unsure how best you can contribute, [get in touch](mailto:ncwjohnstone@gmail.com) and we can chat.

+License
+---

+`cycle-restart` is released under the MIT license.
+Please see the `LICENSE` file for full text.